-to compensate the lessor for (5) If the leave so provides, any other amount necessary call the detriment proximately caused by the lesses is failure to perform his obligations under the lesse or which in the ordinary source of things would be likely to result therefrom.
+(4) Any other amount necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom.

 (b) The "worth at the time of award" of the amounts referred to in paragraphs (1) and (2) of subdivision (a) is computed by allowing interest at such lawful rate as may be specified in the lease or, if no such rate is specified in the lease, at the legal rate.
-The worth at the time of award of the amount referred to in paragraph (4) of subdivision (a) is computed by discounting such amount at the discount rate of the Federal Reserve Bank of San Francisco at the time of award plus 1 percent.
+The worth at the time of award of the amount referred to in paragraph (3) of subdivision (a) is computed by discounting such amount at the discount rate of the Federal Reserve Bank of San Francisco at the time of award plus 1 percent.

-(c) Efforts by the lessor to mitigate the damages caused by the lessee's breach of the lesse do not waive the lessor's right to recover damages under this section.
+(c) Efforts by the lessor to mitigate the damages caused by the lessee's breach of the lease do not waive the lessor's right.

+to recover damages under this section.